multinerd/qbittorrent-protonvpn/README.md

-# NATPMP Mod for ProtonVPN and Transmission
+# NATPMP Mod for ProtonVPN and qBittorrent

-A Docker mod for [linuxserver/docker-transmission](https://github.com/linuxserver/docker-transmission) to allow Transmission to liston on a port via [Proton VPN](https://protonvpn.com/).
+A Docker mod for [linuxserver/docker-qbittorrent](https://github.com/linuxserver/docker-qbittorrent) to allow qBittorrent to liston on a port via [Proton VPN](https://protonvpn.com/).

 ## How to use

-Just define these environnement variables to your Transmission container:
+Just define these environnement variables to your qBittorrent container:

-* `DOCKER_MODS=ghcr.io/sdwilsh/transmission-protonvpn:main` to enable this mod
+* `DOCKER_MODS=ghcr.io/multinerd/qbittorrent-protonvpn:main` to enable this mod

 ## License